hashicorp/design-system/website/docs/getting-started/for-engineers.md

 #### Deferred loading

 In both approaches, the SVG sprite will be injected by default into your application's `index.html` file.
-If you would like this to happen later as part of your app bundle you can set the `lazyEmbed` flag to `true` in the `emberFlightIcons` object in your app's `config/environment.js` file:
+If you would like this to happen later as part of your app bundle, you can set the `lazyEmbed` flag to `true` in the `emberFlightIcons` object in your app's `config/environment.js` file:

 ```js
 module.exports = function(environment) {